yueyanglu/yueyanglu.github.io/index.md

 ### Education
+I am a postdoctoral researcher at the [Center for Ocean-Atmospheric Prediction Studies at Florida State University](https://www.coaps.fsu.edu/).
 I completed my Ph.D. in Meteorology & Physical Oceanography at the [Rosenstiel School of Marine, Atmospheric and Earth Science](https://www.rsmas.miami.edu/), University of Miami.
-I received an undergraduate marine science degree at Ocean University of China.

 ---